 Small homes often have small guest bedrooms.
 If you’re looking for ideas to make the most of the space you have, here are a few tips.

 1. Keep it simple.
-A small guest bedroom doesn’t need a lot of furniture.
+A small bedroom doesn’t need a lot of furniture.
 Choose a bed, a dresser, and maybe a chair or two, and leave the rest of the space empty.
 This will make the room feel larger and more open.

 2. Use storage wisely.
 Make sure you use every nook and cranny for storage.
 Install shelves above the bed or in the closet, or use baskets and boxes to store extra blankets and pillows.